These Frequently Asked Questions are here to help to evaluate FSCaptain and solve problems you may be encountering with installing or using it.

 The FSCaptain FAQ

-Answer: Yes, FSCaptain has been tested and will run under Windows Vista.
+Answer: Yes, FSCaptain has been tested and will run under Windows Vista 32 & Vista 64, Windows 7, Windows 8, and Windows 10.

-Question 1.2: Will FSCaptain run under Windows 7?
+Question 1.2: Will FSCaptain run under Windows XP?

-Question 1.3: Can I install FSCaptain in both FS2004 and FSX on the same computer?
+Question 1.3: Can I install FSCaptain in separate simulators on the same computer?

 Answer: Yes, there is no limit to the number of installations of FSCaptain you can make on a single computer.
-You may install in both FS2004 and FSX and even in other copies of either of these, or both.
+You may install in FS2004 and FSX and P3D and even in multiple copies.

 Question 1.4: How does FSCaptain affect my windows registry?